strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/Conclusion.md

 ## Clean and expressive code

-We think that the choice of using a functional language led to the development of a clean code base, where code is succint and self explanatory of its pourpose, which implies a reduced possibility of introducing error and bugs in the implementations of the methods.
+We think that the choice of using a functional language led to the development of a clean code base, where code is succinct and self explanatory, which implies a reduced possibility of introducing error and bugs in the implementations of the methods.

 ## Code reuse